 This spinach artichoke pasta is creamy, comforting, and has the same flavors as the classic dip.
 It’s easy to make in about 30 minutes!

-Tangy cream cheese, freshly grated parmesan, baby spinach, garlic, and artichoke hearts come together to create a decadent sauce for this creamy spinach and artichoke pasta.
-It's great for a meatless main course, or serve it as a side dish.
+Tangy cream cheese, freshly grated parmesan, baby spinach, garlic, and artichoke hearts… what more could you want?
+They come together to create a fantastic sauce for this creamy pasta.
+It’s great for a meatless main course, or you can serve it as a decadent side dish.

-- This recipe will go much smoother if you ensure the cream cheese is nice and soft (let it sit on your counter for at least a couple hours or microwave it until it's soft).
+- This recipe will go much smoother if you ensure the cream cheese is nice and soft.
+Let it sit on your counter for at least a couple of hours or microwave it until it’s soft.

 - I always recommend keeping a wedge of parmesan cheese in the fridge and grating it yourself vs. buying the pre-grated kind.